 Our reports are designed to support planning applications, and detail the presence or absence of invertebrate populations.
 We assess the quality of specific species assemblages, using Invertebrate Species-habitats Information System (ISIS) where required, explaining the implications and focussing on realistic solutions for your project.

-Where enhancement of retained habitat is recommended, or the design and implementation of replacement habitat is required, our sister company, Thomson Habitats can offer practical assistance.
+Where enhancement of retained habitat is recommended, or the design and implementation of replacement habitat is required, our specialist habitats contracting team can offer practical assistance.